radiasoft/zgoubi/README.md

 --------

 These examples are maintained.
-Efforts are made to ensure that they are run-able with the latest version of zgoubi executable on the author's `master` branch.
-In particular some are part of the tools/compare procedure which tests their repeat-ability.
+Efforts are made to ensure that they are executable with the latest version of zgoubi on the author's `master` branch.
+In particular, some are part of the tools/compare procedure which tests their repeatability.

-The example sub-folders found in example have the similar following content :
+The example sub-folders found in `exemple` have the similar following
+content:

 - one or more zgoubi input data files for a given example (a file with suffix `.dat`), and the corresponding result files (*.res suffix),